Addiction Recovery Center

 Judy Hileman draws from a vast and varied experience to improve the mental health and functioning status of Desert Star’s clients.
 Attending both the University of Arizona and Arizona State University, Judy became a nurse practitioner in 1987, before many in the state had ever heard of the profession.
 She worked and taught in the medical area until 2000, at which time she completed her post master’s degree in Psychiatric Mental Health Nursing, and has been working in mental health ever since.

 Kelly Linebaugh, DNP, Mental Health Nurse Practitioner

 Kelly has been a psychiatric nurse practitioner since 2002, and received her Doctor of Nursing Practice in 2013.
 With 16 years of practice in various inpatient and outpatient mental health settings, Kelly approaches mental health care by seeking to fully understand a person’s past and current cumulative stress load (physical, spiritual, and mental) and how this impacts their mental health and ability to cope with stress.
 From there, she forms collaborative relationships with clients to support and guide their journey to improved mental health.

-Norma Vazquez received her Bachelor’s Degree in Nutrition from the University of Arizona and has worked in multiple eating disorder treatment facilities.
-Desert Star’s meal tech for 3 years, Norma has now joined the administrative team as well and can usually be found at the front desk, offering compassionate guidance and assistance to clients and staff members.
-In her free time she continues to work on her career goals.
+Norma Vazquez received her Bachelor’s Degree in Nutrition from the University of Arizona and is currently working on her Masters in Counseling from Grand Canyon University.
+Norma has worked in multiple eating disorder treatment facilities including Desert Star.
+Norma is a member of the administrative team and is a graduate student intern, offering compassionate guidance and assistance to clients.

 Susan O’Day, MS, ICADC, CMKP, Therapist